 - 2002 – Fellow of the European Society of Cardiology (ESC)

-- 2009-present – Professor in clinical cardiology (acute coronary syndromes), Faculty of Medicine of the University of Amsterdam, The Netherlands.
+- 2008-present Professor of Clinical Cardiology, with a special emphasis on Acute Coronary Syndromes, at the Faculty of Medicine of the University of Amsterdam, The Netherlands.

 - Editorial board, Netherlands Heart Journal and ESC Journal of Acute Cardiac Care

 The de Winter ECG pattern is an anterior STEMI equivalent that presents without obvious ST segment elevation.
 First reported by first reported de Winter in 2008